bitsoflove/craft-easy-translations/README.md

 Beneath the template paths, there's a list of categories.
 These include all the translations contained in static translations files such as /translations/en/site.php

 ### *Logic*
 By default the translations will first be extracted from the static translation files.
 Changing and saving some translations will result in **only** the changed translations to be saved to the database.
-The translations in the database have priority over those in the static files, so those will always be choosen first.
-This means that admins have full control over translations without altering any file or code.
+The translations in the database have priority over those in the static files, so those will always be chosen first.
+This means that admins have full control over translations without having to alter any file or code.